ProtaconSolutions/hackday-2016-spectre/README.md

 ## Configuration
 See ```/src/app/config/config.ts_example``` file and copy it to ```/src/app/config/config.ts``` file and make necessary changes to it.
 Note that you need a Firebase account to get all necessary config values.
+You'll also need to be invited by an existing project member to use the Firebase project.

 # Development
 To start developing in the project run: